MrFriendCS/MrFriendCS.github.io/README.md

 print(myRound)
 ```

-**Note:** When Python does not always round up when the value is 5.
+**Note:** Python does not always round up when the value is 5.
 Instead it rounds to the nearest even number!

 ##### length